thachlp/elasticsearch-essential-learning/README.md

-# Notes for elastic search beginer
+# Notes for Elasticsearch learner